MA History (University of Edinburgh) MSc Applied Linguistics (University of Edinburgh)

-Claire is an ELT consultant and trainer with 20 years of experience gained as a teacher, trainer, project manager and consultant in countries in Central, East, and South-East Europe, North Africa, South and Central Asia.
-She is a member of the British Council’s English Language Advisory Group (ELAG) and an ELTons judge (an award that recognises and celebrates innovation in ELT).
-Her areas of interest lie in blended learning, course design, teacher and trainer training, and quality assurance in language education.
+Claire is an ELT consultant and trainer with over 20 years of experience gained as a teacher, trainer, project manager and consultant in countries in Central, East, and South-East Europe, North Africa, South and Central Asia, and Latin America.
+She holds an EdD in TESOL from the University of Exeter and is on the editorial panel of the ELTjournal.
+Her professional interests lie in blended learning, course design, teacher and trainer training, monitoring and evaluation, and research in language education.

 Claire’s career started as a summer school teacher in Cardiff, teaching general English to French teenagers.
 From there she moved onto teaching exam courses to adults at what was formerly known as Reading College of Arts and Technology.
 This whetted her appetite for overseas work and resulted in a posting with International House to the historical city of Krakow in Poland.
 Here she completed her Diploma in Teaching English to Speakers of Other Languages (DELTA) before joining the British Council and helping them to establish a new teaching centre in the same city.
 After two years at the centre Claire moved onto the British Council’s Peacekeeping English Project (PEP) initially as a trainer in Ukraine, then as a trainer in Uzbekistan and finally as a manager in Bosnia and Herzegovina (BiH).
 Her time in BiH led her to write a chapter for the British Council’s publication: Managing Change in English Language Teaching in which she gives an overview of the redesign process of a range of blended learning English language courses in the Armed Forces of Bosnia and Herzegovina (AFBiH).
 On moving back to the UK, after 12 years overseas, Claire took up a post with Bell Cambridge as the Learning and Teaching Manager before re-joining the McIlwraith Education team.